 The Boothbay Harbor Region Chamber of Commerce is thrilled to announce the initiation a sculpture walk/trail for the Boothbay Harbor Region.
 This program is closely modeled after the successful Greater Meredith NH Sculpture Walk which both Maine artists, Andreas von Huene and Bill Royall have been juried into the past two years.

-Sculpture Trails attract a different, more upscale and educated visitor to our region and in addition, offer the gift of public art to local residents and visitors.
+Sculpture Trails attract a new kind of visitor to our region and in addition, offers the gift of public art to residents and visitors.
 The Chamber has already installed seven pieces from the Maine Coast Stone Symposium in the downtown corridor of the harbor.
 In January there was a “Call to Artists” from the New England area to submit proposals to fill the remaining sites.
 Once the artists and their sculptures have been selected, installations will begin in late spring culminating with a Gala Launch in June.
-A Trail map will be produced indicating sculpture sites and artist information.
+A Trail map is available at the Chamber indicating sculpture sites and artist information.

 Each piece will be for sale and all proceeds will go directly to the artist.
-Each piece will also have a branded Sculpture Trail sign with the Artist’s contact information and a sponsor’s name.
-Business Sponsorships are available through the Chamber for $1500 and go toward the installation costs, signage and marketing materials for the Trail.
-A plaque with the Sponsor’s name will be installed at each sculpture site.
+Each piece will also have a branded Sculpture Trail sign with the Artist’s name and contact information.
+Business Sponsorships are available through the Chamber and go toward the installation costs, signage, and marketing materials for the Trail.
+Contact the Chamber at 207-633-2353 for more information.

 Join us for the Inaugural Celebration of the Boothbay Harbor Region Sculpture Trail on August 11, 2018, from 5 PM – 8 PM!
 Enjoy hors-d’oeuvre and a cocktail or two as we applaud the artists that made it all possible!

 In honor of the Sculpture Trail, Chefs providing our treats will be creating their own edible Sculptures with a $200 prize going to the best one!